PRBergerIII/entJavaIndyProject/TimeLog.md

   - Begin framework for the task list
   - Work on user stories
 #### Day's Reflection:
 I have decided to start including this in my time log rather than posting my reflections in Github issues for the sake of consolidating into one place.
 Thus far, I have not had a lot of time to work on my individual project, and even when I have had time I have had a little trouble getting going on it because it is easy to push aside in favor of the weekly work.
 So this week onward, I am going to actively strive to make sure that project tasks get worked into the weekly class work so that I don't get irreparably behind.

 I have done some planning thus far on my project, but a lot has been abstract thought and brainstorming while in the car or otherwise not at a computer to put together a solid plan, so trying to put everything together for this first checkpoint has been a bit of a task.
 Unfortunately I'm not quite there yet, but hope to be by EOD tomorrow for sure.

+### <a id="008"></a>2022.02.08 - Individual Project
+- Project work
+  - Update README
+#### Day's Reflection: